anthology-inc/student-api-samples/README.md

 A set of [Postman](https://www.getpostman.com/) collections that assist in discovering how to invoke CampusNexus Query Model and Command Model APIs.

 ### Queries
+Below is a list of the Postman requests found in the Queries folder of the Collection.
 1. **Read the service root**
 All REST APIs should have a single entry point from which a generic hypermedia client can navigate to the resources in the service.
 In the response we see links to three things: 1.
 The $metadata document that describes the schema of ther service 2.
 Links to various collections of objects like People and Airports 3.
 Links to other top-level items like Me (a singleton) and operations.
 2. **Read the service metadata**